Admission Requirements

 Three Letters of Reference

-We require three professional references letters from individuals who can comment on your work experience and professional character.
+We require three references letters from individuals who can comment on your academic and/or work experience as well as professional character.
 These can be provided by former instructors, supervisors, employers etc.

 Electronic submission of references is managed through the Graduate Studies online application site.
 Your referees will be sent an automated reference request when you register their information in the “References” section of your application.